jedypod/nuke-colortools/toolsets/README.md

 Similar to RGBtoXYZ, but supports an arbitrary output color gamut and chromatic adaptation to convert between different whitepoints.

 ChromaticityConverter calculates a 3x3 matrix given the xy chromaticity coordinates of the R G and B primaries and whitepoints of a source and target color gamut.
 It also provides the option of calculating a chromatic adaptation transform.
 Basically the above two tools in one.
 Many common colorspaces are provided as presets but you can enter your own chromaticity coordinates if you have a colorspace that is missing.

+There is also [a live version](/toolsets/ChromaticityConverter_live.nk) which calculates automatically using a knobChanged python callback if you need this functionality.